Get ready for your visit to the ballet!

 Purchase Season Tickets and save up to 30% off the regular ticket price.

 Rush tickets are not available for Nutcracker.
-During the Repertory Season, full-time high school and college students can purchase tickets to SF Ballet based on availability for that day's performance for as little as $24 to $32.
-US military personnel and seniors (65 and older) can purchase same-day tickets for $32, subject to availability.
+During the Repertory Season, full-time college students, US military personnel, and seniors (65 and older) can purchase tickets for that day's performance for $30, subject to availability.

 We hold your Will Call tickets at the SF Ballet Box Office located in the Main Lobby of the War Memorial Opera House (301 Van Ness Avenue at Grove Street) where performances take place.
 The Ballet Box Office is open only on performance days, starting four hours before the performance.
 We suggest arriving at least 45 minutes prior to the performance because the lines can get long and you want to be in your seat before the lights dim.
 Parking, traffic, and transportation delays are unpredictable, so plan to arrive early as latecomers will not be seated until intermission during Repertory Season.

 If you haven't received your tickets or if you misplaced them, you can print your tickets at home.
-Simply log in to your account, select the Tickets & Performances tab, find your performance, and check the box next to each ticket you would like to reprint.
-Or call Ticket Services at 415-865-2000 and we'll have your tickets waiting for you at the Box Office in the Opera House.
+Simply login to your account, select the Tickets & Performances tab and reprint your tickets.
+Please note, reprinting your tickets will invalidate any previous versions.
+Or, call Ticket Services at 415-865-2000 and we'll have your tickets waiting for you at the Box Office in the Opera House.

 Nutcracker is most magical for children ages 5 and up.
 Please note that we do not allow children under 3, including babes in arms.
 We encourage you to see our helpful tips on Taking Kids to the Ballet.